quality-liquid/cupid_code/Documentation/final_report.md

 #### Summary

-This Sprint was focused on getting the high and low level design documents completed.
+We set up the project repository and started working on the high and low level design documents.
-We had three weeks to complete the design documents and we were able to get them done in time.
+We had three weeks to complete the design documents, and we were able to get them done in time.
-During this sprint we broke down the project into smaller tasks and assigned them to team members.
+During this sprint, we broke down the project into smaller tasks and assigned them to team members.
 We also broke team members into smaller groups to work on specific parts of the project.
 These smaller groups met regularly to discuss the progress of the project and to plan the work for the next sprint.
 Groups included the front-end team, the back-end team, and the middleend team.
-Someone being apart of a group did not mean that they could not work on other parts of the project.
+Someone being a part of a group did not mean that they could not work on other parts of the project.
-In a lot of cases team members worked on multiple parts of the project in different groups.
+In a lot of cases, team members worked on multiple parts of the project in different groups.
 Someone being assigned to a group just meant that they were responsible for that part of the project.
 We also created a timeline for the project and set goals for each sprint.
-Overall, this sprint was a success and we where excited to move on to the next sprint.
+Overall, this sprint was a success, and we were excited to move on to the next sprint.

 - Groups
   - Front-end